Online proofreading jobs are in demand, and you know why?

 - Cringe when a restaurant menu has a misspelled word?

-Putting these skills together is what your proofreading job involves.
+Putting these skills together is what a proofreading job involves.

 How much do proofreaders make?

 As per Glassdoor, the average proofreader salary is $36,290/yr (as of 5th January 2019).

 And according to the Bureau of Labour Statistics, its an average of 37,550 and can go up to $61,480.